 Colocation Services

-Finally, if you already have your own servers, rather than paying for compute power from servers that someone else owns, you pay might for use of a building to put them in, instead.
-Someone else keeps your servers stored securely, and supplied with power, and connectivity, but you’re responsible for sourcing all your hardware.
+Finally, if you already have your own servers, rather than paying for compute power from servers that someone else owns, you pay might for use of a building to put them in instead.
+Someone else keeps your servers stored securely, and supplied with power, and connectivity, but you are responsible for sourcing all your hardware.

 Examples: Hetzner colocation services, Switch colocation services